Blogger Website Templates

 • and Ethereal

 Notice that as you click on each of these designs, you’ll see a preview of that design with your current blog in the window just below these selections.
-Each of these designs listed above will have various additional selections you can preview.
-For instance, if you click on the “Picture Window” selection, you’ll see that you have three options to choose from within this main template selection.
+Each of these designs listed above will have additional pieces you can preview.
+For instance, if you click on the “Picture Window” selection, you’ll see three options within this main template selection.

 Just keep clicking through the designs until you find one you like.
-Once you’ve chosen your design, you can then click on the links on the left.
+Once you’ve chosen your plan, click the left link.
 Note, however, that not all template selections will have additional options.
-For instance, if you choose “Picture Window” and then click “Background” from the menu on the left, you’ll be able to choose a different color theme for your blog.
+For instance, if you choose “Picture Window” and then click “Background” from the menu on the left, you can select a different color theme for your blog.

 But here’s something you might not know.
-If you choose a template that allows you to change the background, you’ll see a small arrow next to the picture that’s displayed just underneath the heading “Background Image.”
-If you click on this arrow, a new window will pop up, allowing you to choose from multiple different kinds of backgrounds for your blog.
-They’re even organized by the type of images they are with a menu on the left.
+If you choose a template that allows you to change the background, you’ll see a small arrow next to the picture displayed just underneath the heading “Background Image.”
+If you click on this arrow, a new window will pop up, allowing you to choose from multiple backgrounds for your blog.
+They’re even organized by the type of images they are, with a menu on the left.

-You can even choose the layout you’d like and drill down even further to change the layout of your footer and the width of your blog, which can be extremely helpful if you intend to place lots of images on the left and right-hand margins.
-This width adjustment allows for a larger area of text to make your blog easier to read.
+You can even choose the layout you’d like and drill down even further to change the design of your footer and the width of your blog, which can be extremely helpful if you intend to place lots of images on the left and right-hand margins.
+This width adjustment allows for a larger text area to make your blog easier to read.

 Share